satansdeer/satansdeer.github.com/src/pages/posts/my-first-talk/index.md

 Last Tuesday I had my first talk in Stockholm and actually ever in life.

 Recently (3 months ago) I moved to Stockholm.
 Now I work in [0+x](https://0x.se/) as a consultant.
 And recently I had a chance to participate in local ReactJS meetup organized by 0+x.
-I was talking about type checking javascript statically.
+I was talking about type checking Javascript statically.

 I want to thank [@nipher_jonas](https://twitter.com/nipher_jonas), [@WayeBenjamin](https://twitter.com/WayeBenjamin) and Maria Verbenko for help and support.